khoadng/anchor/README.md

 -----

+## Which Package Should I Use?

+You should import the package that matches your needs:

+  * **For common UI behaviors (Tooltips, Popovers, Context Menus):**
+    Start with **`anchor_ui`**.
+This package is headless but provides convenient, easy-to-use abstractions for common UI patterns like `AnchorTooltip` and `AnchorPopover`.
+Use this if you want the behavior for these components without building the interaction logic from scratch.

+  * **For custom UIs (Search suggestions, Menus):**
+    Use **`flutter_anchor`**.
+This package provides the main widgets for connecting an overlay to a child.

+      * **`Anchor`**: A high-level widget built on `RawAnchor` that includes built-in trigger logic (tap, hover, focus, manual), animations, and default middlewares.
+This is the best choice for most custom UIs.

+      * **`RawAnchor`**: A low-level widget that only handles positioning.
+Use this when `Anchor` is not flexible enough and you need full, manual control over the overlay state and complex positioning logic.

+  * **For the positioning engine only:**
+    Use **`anchor`**.
+This is the minimal Flutter package that provides *only* the core positioning engine.
+You should use this if you are building your own overlay and layout widgets from scratch and just need the raw `PositioningPipeline` and middleware to perform the position calculations.

 ## Contributing

 Contributions are welcome!
 This is a monorepo.
 Feel free to open issues or submit pull requests on GitHub.